jdreese79/PiInTheSky/README.md

 March 8th- slingshot in progress

-March 15th- wood parts for slingshot cut/ get accelerometer to work at startup
+March 15th- wood parts for slingshot cut/ get accelerometer to work at startup and save all data

 March 22nd- slingshot finalized/ figure out how to make LED turn on at apex